Ernst August III of Hanover, Duke of Brunswick

 Ernst August, Duke of Brunswick, c1916. photo: By Gustav Rienäcker Own work, Medvedev, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=33646335

 Just over five months after the wedding, Ernst August’s father renounced his claim to the Duchy of Brunswick, in favor of his son.
 The Federal Council voted to allow the younger Ernst August to become reigning Duke, which he did on November 1, 1913.
 His reign, however, would be rather short-lived.
-He was forced to abdicate on November 8, 1918, as the German Empire came to an end.
+He was forced to abdicate on November 8, 1918, when the German Empire came to an end.

 Graves of Ernst August and Viktoria Luise, in front of the Mausoleum. photo: By Vivimeri – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=16765011